vipulnaik/diet-exercise-health/notes/health-profile.md

 This is the health profile for Vipul Naik.
 It is updated periodically.
-It does not include details of specific events/incidents, that are generally recorded in their own respective files.
+It does not include details of specific events/incidents; these are generally recorded in their own respective files.
+Links to the most recent and/or relevant incidents are included here.

 When updating this document: